 A preset is a free (or paid) add-on that comes with pre-determined settings for some of the different features in Lightroom.
 A preset has all the setting ready to create a certain type of visual with just one click.
 They can save photographers, editors and designers a lot of time while helping maintain a consistent visual style.

 You can use and install as many presets as you like or create your own.
-Before you start Googling or searching the Adobe add-on library, we have a great list of the 50+ Best Lightroom Presets of 2017.
+Before you start Googling or searching the Adobe add-on library, we have a great list of the best Lightroom presets.
 These high-quality bundles will make it easy to edit and design using Lightroom so you don’t have to hand edit every photo for a project.

 How To Install a Lightroom Preset

 Installing a preset is pretty simple.
 There are a few ways to accomplish this task and we’ll provide two options here.